Murder of Shanda Sharer: Melinda Loveless

-Melinda Loveless was born in New Albany, Indiana, on 28 October 1975, the youngest of three daughters to Marjorie and Larry Loveless.
-Larry was drafted into the U.S. Army during the Vietnam War, reaching the rank of Sergeant, and although emotionally scarred, he was treated as a hero upon his return.
+Melinda Loveless was born in New Albany, Indiana, on October 28, 1975, the youngest of three daughters to Marjorie and Larry Loveless.
+Larry was drafted into the U.S. Army during the Vietnam War, attaining the rank of Sergeant, and although allegedly harmed emotionally, he was treated as a hero upon his return.
 Marjorie later described him as a sexual deviant who would wear her and her daughters' underwear and makeup, was incapable of staying monogamous, and had a mixture of jealousy and fascination with seeing her have sex with other men and women.
-They lived in or near New Albany, IN, U.S.A. throughout Melinda's childhood.
+They lived in or near New Albany throughout Melinda's childhood.

 Larry worked irregularly for the Southern Railway after his military service; his profession allowed him to work whenever most convenient for him.
-In 1965, Larry became a probationary officer with the New Albany Police Department, but was fired after eight months when he and his partner assaulted an African-American man whom Larry accused of sleeping with his wife.
+In 1965, Larry became a probationary officer with the New Albany Police Department, but was dismissed after eight months when he and his partner assaulted an African-American man whom Larry accused of a sexual relationship with his wife.
 In 1988, Larry briefly worked as a mail carrier, but quit after three months and did very little work, having brought most of his mail home to destroy it.

 Marjorie had worked intermittently since 1974.
-When both parents were working, the family was financially well off, living in the upper-middle-class suburb of Floyds Knobs, Indiana, U.S.A.
-But Larry, who was violent and abusive, did not usually share his income with the family and impulsively spent any money he earned on himself, usually purchasing firearms, motorcycles and cars.
+When both parents were working, the family was comfortable financially and lived in the upper-middle-class suburb of Floyds Knobs, Indiana.
+But Larry, who was violent and abusive, did not usually share his income with the family and impulsively spent any money he earned on himself, usually purchasing firearms, motorcycles, and cars.
 He filed for bankruptcy in 1980.
-Extended family members often described the marriage a loveless one, and the daughters as visiting their homes hungry, apparently not getting enough food at home.
+Extended family members often described the marriage as loveless, and the daughters as visiting their homes hungry, apparently not getting enough to eat.

-The Loveless parents would often visit bars in Louisville, where Larry would pretend to be a doctor or a dentist and introduce Marjorie as his girlfriend.
+The Loveless parents would often visit taverns in Louisville, where Larry would pretend to be a doctor or a dentist and introduce Marjorie as his girlfriend.
 He would also "share" her with some of his friends from work, which she found disgusting.
 During an orgy with another couple at their house, Marjorie tried to commit suicide, an act she would repeat several times throughout her daughters' childhoods.
 When Melinda was nine years old, Larry had Marjorie gang raped, after which she tried to drown herself.
 After that incident, she refused to have sex with him for a month until he raped her as their daughters overheard the event through a closed door.
-In the summer of 1986, after she would not let him go home with two women he met at a bar, Larry beat Marjorie so severely that she was hospitalized; he was convicted of battery.
+During the summer of 1986, after she would not let him go home with two women he met at a tavern, Larry beat Marjorie so severely that she was hospitalized; he was convicted of battery.